 Treatment of capital gains/dividends.
 No change is proposed to preferential treatment of long-term capital gains and qualified dividends, currently subject to a top rate of 23.8 percent for households earning more than $250,000 and individuals making more than $200,000.

-We will continue to follow the efforts at tax reform and inform our readers of the likely effects on families, older adults and persons with disabilities.
-For more questions and concerns on Tax Reform Contact Us today!
+We will continue to follow the tax reform efforts and inform our readers of the likely effects on families, older adults and persons with disabilities.
+For more questions and concerns on tax reform, contact us today!